Noroff-FEU-Assignments/project-exam-1-Krihag/README.md

 You will need to add at least 12 blogs for your website.
 You can use lorem ipsum for paragraphs if you need, but headings, images etc. should all make sense.

-Note that this is an exam, and therefore tutor support will be limited as per the study plan.

 ## Built With
 - HTML